puffedo/jaggr/README.md

 **Background images**

 Background images are automatically loaded from lorempixel.com.
 You can place custom images next to the executable into folders images/red, images/yellow or images/green.
 Images are selected randomly.
+It works best with grayscale images!

 ## Development